XRPLF/rippled/Builds/DockerPlay/README.md

   * DOCKER_PLAY_ROOT/RippledRunner/etc/\[name\]:/RIPPLED/etc:ro
   * DOCKER_PLAY_ROOT/RippledRunner/data/\[name\]:/RIPPLED/data:rw

-**This setup allow you to reuse the same container to run rippled after any build.**
+**This setup allows you to reuse the same container to run rippled after any build.**

 If the container already exists (and not started already) then start it.
-The container will start rippled.
+The container will start rippled with provided configuration.

 * NOTE : following files/directories are ignored in rippled repo :
   * rippled.cfg